-Regulation § 2550.408b-1(d)(2) states that participant loans granted or renewed on or after the last day of the first plan year beginning on or after January 1, 1989 must be governed by provisions in the plan (or loan policy) which include, but need not be limited to:
+Regulation §2550.408b-1(d)(2) states that participant loans must be governed by provisions in the plan (or loan policy) which include, but need not be limited to:

 - 1. The identity of the person or position authorized to administer the participant loan program; - 2.
 A procedure for applying for loans; - 3.
 The basis on which loans will be approved or denied; - 4.
 Limitations (if any) on the types and amounts of loans offered; - 5.
-The procedure for determining a reasonable rate of interest; - 6.
-The types of collateral which may secure a participant loan; and - 7.
+The procedure for determining a reasonable rate of interest; - The types of collateral which may secure a participant loan; and - 7.
 The events constituting default and the steps that will be taken to preserve plan assets in the event of such default.